-What is the target for the number of road deaths?
+What is the target for the number of road casualties?

 Answer

-For the coming period, the United Nations and the European Union have set targets for the maximum number of road deaths.
-Both organisations extended the previous 2010 target, which again implies a 50% reduction of the number of road deaths compared to 10 years before (2019 [i] for the EU [8]; 2021 for the UN [9]).
-Applying these targets to the Netherlands, this would mean a maximum number of around 300 – 350 road deaths in 2030.[ii]
-Mid 2021, a parliamentary motion was adopted to use the international target for the Netherlands as well, and to strive for a 50% reduction of the number of road casualties by 2030 [10].
+The United Nations and the European Union did set targets for the maximum number of road deaths in the near future.
+Both organisations extended the earlier 50% reduction target dating from 2010, which set the goal of halving the number of road deaths by 2030 compared to the previous 10 years (2019 [i] for the EU [7]; 2021 for the UN [8]).
+Applying these targets to the Netherlands would mean a maximum number of around 300-350 road deaths in 2030 [ii].
+In mid-2021, a motion by Member of Parliament Geurts was passed to adopt the international target in the Netherlands and aim for a 50% reduction of the number of road casualties by 2030 [9].
+An exploratory study [10] concludes that this reduction, even with additional measures, is out of reach.
+The number of road casualties, especially serious road injuries, is instead expected to rise sharply by 2030 [10].

-[i].
-In early 2022, the EC decided to use 2019 as the reference year instead of 2020; this was decided on account of the effect of the COVID-19 measures on the number of road deaths in several countries.
+[i] In early 2022, the EC decided to take 2019 as the base year instead of 2020; this is because of the effect of COVID-19 measures on road deaths in several countries.

-[ii] NB: The European Union uses the figures reported by police that are supplied by the EU countries themselves.
-The Dutch government proceeds from the actual numbers determined by Statistics Netherlands.
+[ii] Note: The European Union uses the police-reported figures provided by the EU countries themselves.
+The Dutch government uses the Road Death Statistics from Statistics Netherlands (real numbers).

 Image